About This Chapter

 MTLE Chemistry: Atomic Structure - Chapter Summary

-Our Atomic Structure chapter covers the basic of the atom and gradually introduces more in depth and complicated atomic concepts to give a complete overview of their structure and role to chemistry.
-This chapter will help you prepare for the MTLE Chemistry exam through lessons on:
+Our Atomic Structure chapter covers the basics of the atom and gradually introduces more in depth and to give a complete overview of their structure and role in chemistry.
+This chapter will help you prepare for the MTLE Chemistry exam through lessons that help you:

-By reviewing the structure of an atom, you'll be able to answer atomic structure-related questions on your exam with confidence.
-After you watch the engaging video lessons, take the corresponding self-assessment quizzes to test your understanding and make sure you'll have no problem succeeding on your MTLE Chemistry exam.
+By reviewing the structure of an atom, you'll be able to answer atomic structure-related questions on the exam with confidence.
+After you watch the engaging video lessons, take the corresponding self-assessment quizzes to test your understanding and make sure you'll have no problem succeeding on the MTLE Chemistry exam.

 1. The Atom

 Tune into this lesson to find out what matters about matter.
 What exactly is an atom?
 And, how do the atoms that make up the elements in the periodic table differ from one another?

 2. Early Atomic Theory: Dalton, Thomson, Rutherford and Millikan